anandasutanto8/ruby-api-cucumber-example/README.md

 # ruby-api-cucumber-example

-A small example for implementing Cucumber BDD Framework for API testing using Ruby programming language.
+An example for implementing Cucumber BDD Framework for API testing using Ruby programming language.

 ## Prequisites
 1. Ruby programming language installed (notes: this repository developed with ruby 3.0.6)